Cybertelecom

 Back in the late 60s and early 70s, the government had gotten itself into a bit of a problem.
 The Government and the Committee to Reelect the President (aka CREEP - No, I am not making that up-) - that President being President Nixon - had gotten into the habit of intruding on the privacy of citizens, conducting surveillance, and building files on individuals suspected to be threats to the State, or at least people that annoyed the President.
 In the backlash from Watergate, came, among other things, the Privacy Act of 1974, designed to curtail the ability of the government to build those files and empower citizens ability to control the gathered and held concerning them.

 As a 1974 statute, the Privacy Act would not be said to have been directed at or conscious of the Internet.
-However, as a result of this law, Federal online sites find themselves under powerful privacy protection (unlike the private sector which is relatively unrestrained with regard to data collection).
+However, as a result of this law, Federal online sites find themselves under powerful privacy protection (unlike the private sector).
 The Act "attempts to regulate the collection, maintenance, use, and dissemination of personal information by federal executive branch agencies."
 [DOJ]

 The general thrust of the Privacy Act is to restrain the ability of a Federal agency to disclose personal information that it has collected.